 Steroids are directly injected into your spine to reduce tissue inflammation or pain caused by a pinched nerve.

-Your doctor might recommend a physical therapist.
+Your orthopaedic specialist might recommend a physiotherapist.
 He or she will help you to strengthen your neck and shoulder muscles and relieving pain.